Aroostook County Coronavirus-Related Closings & Cancellations

 Hillside, Mars Hill & Star City IGA is offering preferred shopping to those most vulnerable to the new coronavirus.
 Until further notice, the three stores will be open from 8 AM to 9:30 AM, Monday through Saturday, exclusively for older citizens (60 years of age & older) and to those people most vulnerable.

-The Par & Grill Restaurant in Caribou will be closing the restaurant immediately in response to the Governor's announcement on Wednesday.
-Effective until April 1st.
+The Par & Grill Restaurant in Caribou has closed the restaurant until at least April 1st.

 The Presque Isle KFC/Taco Bell will be carryout and drive thru only until further notice.
 The dining room will be closed for customer use.